almadoro/react-just/docs/reference/router/link.md

 }
 ```

-- `href` (required): The URL path to navigate to.
+- `href`: The URL path to navigate to.
 Can be a relative or absolute URL.
 - `replace` (optional): Replace the current entry in the history stack instead of pushing a new one.
 Defaults to `false`.
 - All standard anchor element attributes and event handlers are supported.